 The West Mountains are a north-south trending mountain range, which is the westernmost extension of the Idaho Batholith.
 The range is separated from the main body of the Salmon River Mountains by the Little Salmon River and the North Fork Payette River in the east.
-The range forms a long upland that runs from New Meadows in the north 75 miles to a southern terminus near Emmett, Idaho on Squaw Butte.
+The range forms a 75-mile long upland that runs from New Meadows, ID in the north to a south terminus near Emmett, ID on Squaw Butte.
 Use this link to see all West Mountains peaks covered on this website: West Mountains Peaks.

 The range’s highest peaks are found along its eastern crest.
 A complicated series of ridges and drainages varies in width from 10 to 20 miles.
-Snowbank Mountain is the tallest summit at 8,322 feet.
+Snowbank Mountain is the highest summit at 8,322 feet.
 The area around Snowbank Mountain is an exceptional area of high country with large attractive meadows and a lot of exposed granite.

-The southern end of the range is made up of the main crest in the east, two, 20-mile long, parallel ridges rising one after another to the west and a dispersed grouping of broken ridges spreading out to the southwest from Wilson Ridge.
+The southern end of the range is made up of the main crest in the east; two, 20-mile long, parallel ridges rising one after another to the west; and a dispersed grouping of broken ridges spreading out to the southwest from Wilson Ridge.